 The minimum level of higher education needed to qualify for membership is a Master’s degree.
 Students studying for a Bachelor's or Master’s degree also qualify for membership.

-The Association of Social Scientists was founded in 1994 as an association for academics with a higher degree in social sciences.
-Academics with a higher degree in the humanities were included in Samfunnsviterne in November 2007, when the general assembly decided to invite this group of academics into the Association.
-This was a future-oriented decision that will contribute to forming the Association and its goals and activities in the years to come.
-Not only because it will contribute to the continuous growth of the Association, but also because it will provide a more varied composition of members, make recruitment of union officials easier, accommodate a varied and engaging political debate within the association and generally strengthen the Association.
+The association of Social Scientists was founded in 1994 as an association for academics with a higher degree in social sciences.
+Academics with a higher degree in the humanities were welcomed into the associationin November 2007, when the general assembly decided to invite this group of academics into the association.
+This was a future-oriented decision that will contribute to forming the association and its goals and activities in the years to come.
+Not only because it will contribute to the continuous growth of the association, but also because it will provide a more varied composition of members, make recruitment of union officials easier, accommodate a varied and engaging political debate within the association and generally strengthen the association.

-The secretariat in Oslo has fifteen employees and is situated in the city centre of Oslo.
+The secretariat in Oslo has 24 employees.
+The secretariat's office is situated in the city centre of Oslo.

 The majority of our members are employed in the public sector, such as governmental services, local and county municipalities etc. Other members are employed in different companies and organizations within the private sector and in hospital administration.
-The Association also includes some 500 student members.
+The association also includes 700 student members.

-The Association puts great focus on strengthening our members’ salary progression and on improving their working conditions.
-The Association works systematically towards strengthening the union officials’ competence and activity.
-Our union officials constitute the core of the Association.
-The success of the Association depends strongly upon their knowledge and ability to work locally towards the Association’s goals.
-Their involvement, hard work and achievement are decisive elements for the development and professionalism of the Association.
+The association puts great focus on strengthening our members’ salary progression and improving their working conditions.
+The association works systematically towards strengthening the union officials’ competence and activity.
+Our union officials constitute the core of the association.
+The success of the association depends strongly upon their knowledge and ability to work locally towards the association’s goals.
+Their involvement, hard work and achievement are decisive elements for the development and professionalism of the association.

 Our key objectives are to secure our members’ interests in four areas: